 Fig 4.
-Hand Drawn Container View
+Hand Drawn Container View and Initial Box Construction with Solenoid

 Fig 5.
 Top-Down Box View, Hinges on Right Side, Battery Below

 Our box has a few key components in it which requires 6 inches long by 4 inches wide by 4 inches tall.
 The box will be opened up by two hinges which are will be on the right hand side of the box diagram (Figure 5).
 The lid will be on top of this top down view and solely contain the LED display.